 How to make Chandrakatalu:

 Wash and soak the yellow dal for an hour.
-Then drian the dal from water and grind it to a fine paste.
+Then drain the dal from the water and grind it to a fine paste.
 There is no need to add water, should be able to grind with the soft dal by itself.

-Heat a non stick kadai with ghee.
-Add this ground moong dal paste, and keep cooking for couple of minutes.
+Heat a nonstick Kadai with ghee.
+Add this ground moong dal paste, and keep cooking for a couple of minutes.
 Then add the sugar.
 It will start melting and letting out moisture.

-Since the batter is already cooked, when it is dropped into hot oil, it will start to brown very quickly.
-So the oil should always be low flame.
+Since the batter is already cooked, when it is dropped into the hot oil, it will start to brown very quickly.
+So the oil should always be a low flame.